 However, according to the verification emails that have been sent by the EIU, it appears that both during the first and the second CPE, the EIU appointed the same evaluator for performing the new CPE.
-Indeed, according to the evidence attached hereto (containing verification emails sent by the EIU during the first and the second CPE), Mr Benjamin Parisi of the EIU was responsible for performing the CPE, which is a clear violation of the BGC Determination.
+Indeed, according to the evidence contained in Annex 9-A (containing verification emails sent by the EIU during the first CPE) and Annex 9-B (containing verification emails sent by the EIU during the second CPE), Mr Benjamin Parisi was responsible for performing the CPE, which is a clear violation of the BGC Determination.